Flight paths in opposite directions

 Surprised by the image of the "calligrapher" from Quang Nam in "Tet Saigon", a photo book by photographer Tam Thai published in 2011.

-And as a deliberate arrangement, the author posted a photo of two old people wearing traditional Vietnamese dresses and ao dai and wrote a few lines of six-eight poetry to reveal information about the characters.
+And as a deliberate arrangement, the author posted a photo of two old men wearing traditional Vietnamese dresses and ao dai and wrote a few lines of six-eight poetry to reveal information about the characters.
 Here are two quotes:

 The old man from Quang Nam came here.